Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 There may be additional fees attached to your 401(k) that you’ll pay regardless of your investment choices.
 For this exercise, consider focusing on the ones linked to specific selections only.

-You may enjoy using Morningstar's Instant X-Ray, a free portfolio management tool.
+You may enjoy using Morningstar’s Portfolio Manager, a free portfolio management tool.
 Enter the ticker symbols of your current (or anticipated) holdings and associated dollars invested to analyze your portfolio.
 The Instant X-Ray gives you a breakdown in terms of asset allocation, investment styles, and more.
 Compare the results to your ideal and make adjustments in selections as needed.

 Your employer may provide educational services that can help you make a decision, or offer access to an adviser knowledgeable about the plan and equipped to assist employees.
 Alternatively, consult with your own fee-based financial adviser if he or she is qualified to make investment recommendations.